Table Of Contents

 PaaS is a cloud computing approach where developers rent pretty much every essential tool they need to develop and run an application.

-The difference between PaaS and serverless is that the former does not always run applications at the cloud’s edge, is slower, and not easily scalable.
+The difference between PaaS and serverless is that the former does not always run applications at the cloud’s edge, is slower, and is not easily scalable.

 Backend-as-a-Service